jrkotun/Fragrance_Recommendation_System/README.md

 - Email: hkotun24@mmc.edu

 ## Project Overview
 The Fragrance Recommendation System is a Streamlit-based web application that delivers real-time, personalized fragrance suggestions based on user input.
 It employs a Retrieval-Augmented Generation (RAG) approach by combining FAISS indexing and LLM-generated explanations via Ollama.
-The system uses cosine similarity to find the most relevant fragrance entries based on user queries, retrieves them efficiently with FAISS, and then enahcnces the results with human-readable rationales.
+The system uses cosine similarity to find the most relevant fragrance entries based on user queries, retrieves them efficiently with FAISS, and then enhacnces the results with human-readable rationales.
 This approach helps users navigate the complex world of perfumes with tailored recommendations and interpretable insights.

 ## Live Demo
 Check out the deployed app on Hugging Face Spaces: